NautilusTrader

 Next, ensure you have a configuration JSON file available.

-Configuration JSON format
+Configuration JSON fields

 {